Recover Lost Wages, Property Damages, and Medical Fees.

 Changes in how we think about and deal with traffic fatalities are a part of Vision Zero.
 An approach based on a Safe System Approach is required instead of just recognizing collisions that result in death or serious injury as unavoidable.
 The five elements of a safe transportation system are addressed through shared responsibility and redundancy: safe road users, safe cars, safe speeds, and safe roads.

 The County’s Public Works, Conservation and Development, and Health Services departments collaborated on the Vision Zero Final Report, which was adopted as the County’s action plan on March 1, 2022.
-Several outside agencies and organizations, including 511 Contra Costa, the California Highway Patrol, the Contra Costa Transportation Authority (CCTA), and bicycle advocates, helped the County in this initiative.
+Several outside agencies and organizations, including 511 Contra Costa, the California Highway Patrol, the Contra Costa Transportation Authority (CCTA), and bicycle advocates, helped the County with this initiative.

 This project was handled by Fehr & Peers, a consulting firm.
 Despite the importance of engineering advances, Vision Zero is more than just that.
-Vision Zero commitment in Contra Costa County brings together a multidisciplinary group to solve key emphasis areas for the County using all Safe System components.
+Vision Zero’s commitment in Contra Costa County brings together a multidisciplinary group to solve key emphasis areas for the County using all Safe System components.
 Unincorporated routes were shown to have a high number of collisions due to the following reasons:

 • Roadway Departure Collisions on Rural Roads